Converting 98°F to Celsius: A thorough look

 Beyond the Basics: A Deeper Dive into Temperature Scales

 The Fahrenheit and Celsius scales are not the only ways to measure temperature.
-The Kelvin scale, an absolute temperature scale, is commonly used in scientific contexts.
+In practice, the Kelvin scale, an absolute temperature scale, is commonly used in scientific contexts.
 Zero Kelvin (0 K) represents absolute zero, the theoretical lowest possible temperature where all molecular motion ceases.
-The relationship between Kelvin and Celsius is:

 K = °C + 273.15